asengupta/avishek.net/_posts/2021-05-10-quadratic-form-optimisation-kkt.md

 This article concludes the (very abbreviated) theoretical background required to understand **Quadratic Optimisation**.
 Here, we extend the **Lagrangian Multipliers** approach, which in its current form, admits only equality constraints.
 We will extend it to allow constraints which can be expressed as inequalities.

 Much of this discussion applies to the general class of **Convex Optimisation**; however, I will be constraining the form of the problem slightly to simplify discussion.
-We have already developed most of the basic mathematical results (see [Quadratic Optimisation Concepts]({% post_url 2021-05-08-quadratic-optimisation-theory %})) in order to fully appreciate the implications of the **Karush-Kuhn-Tucker Theorem** (also called the **Saddle Point Theorem**).
+We have already developed most of the basic mathematical results (see [Quadratic Optimisation Concepts]({% post_url 2021-05-08-quadratic-optimisation-theory %})) in order to fully appreciate the implications of the **Karush-Kuhn-Tucker Theorem**.

 **Convex Optimisation** solves problems framed using the following standard form: